nathanjcochran/upgrade/README.md

 Tool for upgrading a go module's major version, or the major version of one of its dependencies.

+This tool's only external dependency is the `go list` command (it does not directly call out to any version control systems).

 ## Usage

 ```